 The EU is close to finalising a climate-wrecking trade deal with Brazil, Argentina, Paraguay and Uruguay – known collectively as Mercosur.
 But there’s still time to stop it.

 The corporate-friendly deal would have dire consequences in both South America and beyond.
-It would lead to:
+If ratified, the deal would greatly undermine the Paris climate agreement and would lead to: